-Next Steps
+3.3 Next Steps

-We've now got Pachyderm running locally with data and a pipeline!
-If you want to keep playing with Pachyderm locally, you can use what you've learned to build on or change this pipeline.
+Pachyderm is now running locally with data and a pipeline!
+To play with Pachyderm locally, you can use what you've learned to build on or change this pipeline.
 You can also dig in and learn more details about: